lechien73/notpinterested/README.md

 ## It's not working!

 Oh, ok.
 I'm sorry about that.
-Please open an issue here on GitHub, and I'll take a look.
-The code itself is very straightforward, so if you know what's wrong, feel free fix it and create a Pull Request.
+Please <a href="https://github.com/lechien73/notpinterested/issues" target="_blank">open an issue here on GitHub</a>, and I'll take a look.
+The code itself is very straightforward, so if you know what's wrong, feel free <a href="https://github.com/lechien73/notpinterested/" target="_blank">fork the repo</a>, fix it and create a Pull Request.

 Please note that the extension is provided "as-is".
 No warranty or guarantee regarding suitability or compatibility is given.
 Use it at your own risk, and let's hope that when they announce that the world is ending, it's not in the form of a Pinterest image!